codebar/tutorials/ruby/lesson4/tutorial.md

 Create a script that prompts you to fill in the temperature for each day of the week (Monday - Sunday) and for the inputs 16, 17 18, 18, 21, 16, 19 prints out the following output:

-> If you don't remember how to create a script, you can look at the sample file for the first exercise of the [second Ruby tutorial](http://codebar.github.io/tutorials/ruby/lesson2/tutorial.html) on Github, and read the instructions of the first Exercise.

 ```html
 Mon | 16°C  | 61°F
 Tue | 17°C  | 63°F